marcsanfacon/myteslausb/doc/ConfigureNotificationsForArchive.md

 1. Create a user in IAM and give it the rights to SNS.
 1. Create a new SNS topic.
 1. Create the notification end point (email or other)
 1. Run these commands, substituting your user key and app key in the appropriate places.
-No `"` are needed.
+Use of `"` is required for aws_sns_topic_arn.
     ```
     export sns_enabled=true
     export aws_region=us-east-1